 Courtesy of Panasonic

-The use of primary batteries can be expensive, and the inability to recharge increases the cost of power by about thirty fold over secondary batteries.
-The pricing issue becomes even more acute if the packs are being replaced after each mission, regardless of length of service.
+Primary batteries are practical for applications that draw power occasionally for a short time but they can get expensive when in continuous use.
+Price becomes an issue when the packs are replaced after each mission, regardless of length of use.
 Discarding partially used batteries is common, especially in fleet applications and critical missions.
-It is more convenient and safer to simply issue the troops fresh packs with each call rather than estimating the remaining state-of-charge.
-A US Army general once said that half of the batteries discarded still have 50 percent energy left.
+It is convenient to simply issue fresh packs with each assignment rather than estimating usage.
+At a battery conference a US Army general said that half of the batteries discarded still have 50 percent energy left.

 The state-of-charge of primary batteries can be estimated by applying a brief load and checking the voltage drop.
 Each battery type will need its own look-up table as the resistive characteristics differ.
 A more accurate method is counting out-flowing energy, a measurement also known as coulomb counting.
 (See BU-903: How to Measure State-of-charge – Coulomb Counting).
 This requires a more expensive circuit and is seldom done.

 Last Updated 3/10/2015